-Halite Energy Group (Halite) has gained consent for an underground gas storage facility in newly-created salt caverns on the Wyre Peninsula at Preesall, Lancashire in one of the last remaining UK onshore sites suitable for gas storage.
+Halite Energy has gained consent for an underground gas storage facility in newly-created salt caverns on the Wyre Peninsula at Preesall, Lancashire in one of the last remaining UK onshore sites suitable for gas storage.
 Once built, it will be the UK’s largest onshore gas storage site.

 Whilst we have consent to create up to 19 brand new caverns, we have taken the decision to adopt a phased approach to our project, with the first phase comprising the creation of nine caverns.